China sharply reduces elected seats in Hong Kong legislature

 The changes were announced Tuesday after a two-day meeting of China's top legislature.

-In the new make-up, the legislature will be expanded to 90 seats, and only 20 will be elected by the public.
-Currently, half of the 70-seat legislature — 35 seats — are directly elected.
+The legislature will be expanded to 90 seats, and only 20 will be elected by the public.
+Currently, half of the 70-seat legislature — 35 seats — is directly elected.

-The crackdown comes in the wake of months of pro-democracy protests in 2019 that brought hundreds of thousands to the streets and turned violent as the government resisted protester demands.
+The crackdown comes in the wake of months of pro-democracy protests in 2019 that brought hundreds of thousands to the streets and turned violent as the government resisted the movement''s demands.

+"It''s a very sad day for Hong Kong.
+The election system is completely dismantled,” said former lawmaker and Democratic Party member Emily Lau.

+“They are going to get rid of opposition voices because under this new system, which is so oppressive and restrictive, I don''t think any self-respecting individual will want to take part,” Lau said.

 China''s top legislature, the Standing Committee of the National People's Congress, amended Hong Kong''s constitution to pave the way for the changes.
 The Hong Kong government is now tasked with revising its electoral laws and holding an election.